Registered Education Savings Plan (RESP)

 What I don’t like about RESP’s:

-- If my child/children do NOT go to University/College, I am limited to transferring $50k of the RESP earnings/growth to my RRSP provided that I have the contribution room.
+- If my child/children do NOT go to University/College (or other qualified educational institutions), I am limited to transferring $50k of the RESP earnings/growth to my RRSP provided that I have the contribution room.
 If I don’t have the room at the time, I’m assuming that the remaining will have to be withdrawn as INCOME.
 Which means a 20% penalty AND taxed at my marginal rate!
 Note that the capital can be withdrawn at any time without taxation.

 - On top of the taxation, I would be forced to pay back all CESG’s given.
 So assuming that I receive the lifetime max of $7200, that would mean I would have to pay: $7200 + 20% penalty (on growth) + income tax (on growth).
 Ouch.